-The language A: language and literature course introduces the critical study and interpretation of written and spoken texts from a wide range of literary and non literary genres.
+The language A: language and literature course introduces the critical study and interpretation of written and spoken texts from a wide range of literary forms and non literary text-types.
 The formal analysis of texts is supplemented by awareness that meaning is not fixed but can change in respect to contexts of production and consumption.
 This course is available for study in 17 languages.

 Key features of the curriculum and assessment models

 - Higher level study requires a minimum of 240 class hours, while standard level study requires a minimum of 150 class hours

 - Students study 6 works at higher level and 4 works at standard level from a representative selection of literary forms, periods and places

 - Students study a range of non-literary texts and bodies of work that include a wide variety of text-types

 - Students develop the techniques needed for the critical analysis of communication, becoming alert to interactions between text, audience and purpose

 - An understanding of how language, culture and context determine the construction of meaning is developed through the exploration of texts, some of which are studied in translation, from a variety of cultures, periods, text-types and literary forms